General Terms & Conditions

 5. Data protection

-With regard to data protection, OnlineDoctor’s privacy statement applies.
-The statement can be accessed here [Link].
+With regard to data protection, the treating dermatologist’s privacy statement applies.
+The statement can be accessed on the website of OnlineDoctor.
 The user acknowledges the privacy statement.
 By accepting these GTC, the user also agrees to the terms of the privacy statement.

 6. Liability